Research Perspective

 The Key Distinction

 A dashboard waits to be wrong.
 An Active Inference agent expects to be right — and acts the moment the world disagrees.
-This is the architectural difference between a notification system and a cognitive system.
+This recursive loop creates persistent state awareness: the agent is not processing discrete transactions but maintaining a continuous, recursive awareness of system health.

 Applied Intelligence